JuliaPackageMirrors/NumFormat.jl/README.md

 * precision.
 Integer.
 How many decimal places.
 * leftjustified.
 Boolean
 * zeropadding.
 Boolean
 * commas.
 Boolean.
+Thousands-group separator.
 * signed.
 Boolean.
 Always show +/- sign?
 * positivespace.
 Boolean.
 Prepend an extra space for positive numbers? (so they align nicely with negative numbers)
 * **parens**.
 Boolean.
 Use parenthesis instead of "-". e.g. `(1.01)` instead of `-1.01`.
 Useful in finance.
 Note that you cannot use `signed` and `parens` option at the same time.
 * **stripzeros**.
 Boolean.
 Strip trailing '0' to the right of the decimal (and to the left of 'e', if any ).
-Note that it may strip the decimal point itself if all trailing places are zeros.
+   * It may strip the decimal point itself if all trailing places are zeros.
+   * This is true by default if precision is not given, and vice versa.
 * alternative.
 Boolean.
 See `#` alternative form explanation in standard printf documentation
 * conversion. length=1 string.
 Default is type dependent.
 It can be one of `aAeEfFoxX`.
 See standard printf documentation.